gotchoices/wyseman/README.md

 * Legacy TCL

 This is how it works.
-You author your SQL objects inside TCL containers like this:
+You author your SQL objects inside TCL data containers like this:
 ```
     table myschema.mytable {dependency1 dependency2 ...} {
       columnA	typeA 	primary key,